 Are you wondering where to sail next?
 Are you charmed by the beauty of Croatia?
 Then we have the perfect sailing itinerary for you.
 With the Zadar Sailing Itinerary, you can enjoy the peaceful ambiance and rich history of one of Croatia’s best-kept secrets.
 The gem that is Zadar.
-A city that situated a little farther north than Dubrovnik and Split, that has succeeded to preserve its authentic culture and remains undiscovered by the masses.
+A city situated a little farther north than Dubrovnik and Split, that has succeeded in preserving its authentic culture and remains undiscovered by the masses.

 Full of character, Zadar is here to steal your heart.
 Enjoy the unique mixture of experiences there.
 From exploring Roman ruins, Venetian architecture to being stunned by modern innovation.
 Here you will find some of Croatia’s best beaches, music festivals, and National Parks.
 All while you enjoy perfect sailing conditions and beautiful ports.

 This One Week Sailing Itinerary we have prepared with you in mind will give you an excellent overview of all the places you can visit and what stunning scenery awaits you there.
 However, if you have any questions don’t hesitate to contact our charter experts, who are always ready for you!
 Now let’s dive in…

 Once you have reached Zadar (the most comfortable way being by plane, since there are daily flights to this destination from all corners of the world), you can get on your yacht or catamaran and get this dream sailing holiday started.
 The first destination, Vrgada, is famous for its natural beauty.
 With beaches of golden sand, surrounded by pine trees, this island creates an atmosphere people describe as “the Mediterranean as it once was.”
 Visiting this place feels like a trip back in time.
 The tourists are greeted on a mule, which is a part of a long-standing tradition.